llpeterson/direct/trend.md

 On the other hand, network operators believe that by building the next generation access network using cloud technology, they will be able to co-locate edge applications in the access network.
-This scenario comes with three built-in advantages: an existing and widely distributed physical footprint, existing operational support, and native support for both mobility and guaranteed service.
+This scenario comes with built-in advantages: an existing and widely distributed physical footprint, existing operational support, and native support for both mobility and guaranteed service.

 While acknowledging both of these possibilities, there is a third outcome that is not only worth considering, but also worth working